Eshmeeta/Vue-Tutorial/README.md

 #  Watchers
 Think of a watcher as someone who is always looking at a clock and telling you every time the hour changes so you can do something special, like ringing a bell.
 In Vue, watchers help you react to changes in your data by triggering functions when the data updates.

+# Props
+Used to pass data from parent component to child component.